 In an ideal world, we would love our clients to wait a week before replacing their furniture, but… we know that’s not always convenient or even possible.

-The most popular finish we use (Pallmann Pall–X 96) is 70 – 80% cured after two days.
-That’s sufficiently cured and definitely dry enough to have light traffic on it and to be able to carefully (there’s that word again) replace the furniture throughout the house.
+The single component water-based finish we use is cured in 5 days.
+But it is also sufficiently cured and definitely dry enough after 24 hours to have light traffic on it, and to be able to carefully (there’s that word again) replace the furniture throughout the house.

 We strongly recommend you put brand new felt pads on all furniture before they are set in place so as to protect your new investment.
 The old felt pads that may have been on there before could have picked up dust and small debris during the move that could scratch and damage the new finish.